NREL/WETOStack/_sources/software_dev/best_practices.md

 - What is its purpose?
 - What is its role in the field of wind energy?
 - What is the profile of the expected users?
-- For how long will it be relevant?
+- How long will it be relevant?
 - What is the expected impact?

 These questions allow model owners to identify the appropriate methods for the design, development,